 Being a banking company the disclosures required as per Rule 8(5)(v)& (vi) of the Companies (Accounts) Rules 2014 read with Sections 73 and 74 of theCompanies Act are not applicable to your Bank.
 The details of the deposits received andaccepted by your Bank as a banking company are enumerated in the Financial Statementsfor the FY ended March 31 2022 forming part of this Annual Report.

 Internal Financial Controls Audit and Compliance

-Considering the internal financial controls audit and compliancesystems of the Bank and the work performed by the auditors including the audit ofinternal financial controls over financial reporting by the statutory auditors and thereviews performed by management under the supervision of the Audit Committee the Board ofDirectors is of the opinion that the internal financial controls established andmaintained by the Bank were adequate and operating effectively.
+Considering the internal financial controls audit and compliancesystems of the Bank and the work performed by the auditors including the audit ofinternal financial controls over financial reporting by the statutory auditors and thereviews performed by management under the supervision of the ACB the Board of Directorsis of the opinion that the internal financial controls established and maintained by theBank are adequate.

 Related Party Transactions